cuong-smb/SMB_Test/smb/Instruction.md

 This you can find in the “Available Languages” folder.
 - Please keep your translated language and “SMB.ref” files in “d:\SMB Translation” folder for future update.
 The translated language file generated in “D:\SMB Translation\Release” folder is used to check the result and sent to us to include in Sao Mai Braille.
-- Special character “&” is used to define hotkeys in combination with “Alt” key for that feature.
+- Special character “&” (and) is used to define hotkeys in combination with “Alt” key for that feature.
 So, you can remove it or move it right before the character in your translation language that you want to make it become the hotkey.
 - Text with % sign like “%s” should be kept intact.
 However, you can move it to other suitable position of the sentence in your language.